-The ETDC is available on both the Missouri and Arizona campuses of ATSU for faculty to create digital content.
-The center includes state of the art Windows and Macintosh computers.
+The ETDC is available through the libraries on both the Missouri and Arizona campuses.
+The center includes state-of-the-art Windows and iMac computers.
 These are available both for use in teaching you how to make effective digital content, and in supporting you in your production of more sophisticated, interactive content.

 The ETDC Staff and the IT Department will continue to explore new technology and applications that can further strengthen our ability to provide quality educational online content.

-To initiate a project, call or email Bill Coombs, ETDC Director, at 480-245-6259 or email@example.com to set up a time for an initial consultation.
-On the Missouri campus, you may also contact Margaret Hoogland (firstname.lastname@example.org, (660) 626-2340), who manages the Creation Station located inside the Library.
+To initiate a project, call or email Kirsty Gaither, ETDC Director, at 480-245-6259 or email@example.com to set up a time for an initial consultation.
+On the Missouri campus, you may also contact Susan Swogger (firstname.lastname@example.org, (660) 626-2340, who manages the Creation Station located inside the Library.